Deathraymind/obsidian/pages/Java Notes.md

 	- ```
 	  String className = x > 1 ? "more than one" : "less than one";
 	  ```
-	- Cretes a string named className and looks at the intager value of x if it is bigger than one
+	- Cretes a string named className and looks at the intager value of x if it is bigger than one it pritns more than one if its smaller than it types less than one.